MyJourney-BT/Networking-basics/README.md

 Routers are used to connect different networks together.

 I learned that switches can use flooding when they do not know where the destination device is located in the LAN.
-Once the switch knows the MAC destination , it can send frames directly to the correct device.
+Once the switch knows the destination MAC address , it can forward frames directly to the correct device.